quinnabrams/underground-coffee/README.md

 # underground-coffee
-Website and scripts for The Underground Coffee Company
+Website and scripts for The Underground Coffee Co.

+/docs contains the live files for the website.
+Anything pushed to this folder goes live.

+/ordering scripts has plans for a script for automating ordering